Bono’s Haters Strike Again: ‘Stop Trying To Save The World And Get Back To Being A Rock Star’

 “[Bono] has a right to be considered a world leader.
 Forty years of dedicating your life to [charity] is a huge commitment.
 There’s no way U2 are billionaires in it just for the money.
 To them it’s about what they can achieve as both musicians and social justice activists.
 They don’t need the money so why else would they still be doing it after 40 years?”

 Of course, part of the acrimony towards Bono started when he was announced as one of the recipients of Glamour magazine’s Women of the Year Award, which has people understandably confused, according to the Washington Post.
-The 56-year-old singer, who has always identified himself as a man (as far as his fans are concerned) has just won an award that is given by Glamor magazine only to women.
+The 56-year-old singer, who has always identified himself as a man (as far as his fans are concerned), has just won an award that is given by Glamor magazine only to women.

 Bono was deemed the first-ever male on Glamour’s Women of the Year list not because he’s an influential woman, but because of his Poverty is Sexist campaign, as explained by the magazine.
 His campaign has the goal to provide support to the poorest women in the world.